Oil City Cubs

 The Oil City Cubs were a minor league baseball team based in Oil City, Pennsylvania.
-From 1906 1908, Oil City teams played as members of the Class D level Interstate League, winning the 1907 league championship.
+From 1906 to 1908, Oil City teams played as members of the Class D level Interstate League, winning the 1907 league championship.
 The 1906 team played as the "Oil City-Jamestown Oseejays."
 Oil City hosted home minor league games at the Sedwick Grounds.
 The 1898 and 1941 Oil City Oilers teams preceded and succeeded the Interstate League Oil City teams.

 History

 The Oil City Interstate league teams were preceded in minor league play by the 1898 Oil City Oilers, who finished their third season of play as members of the Independent level Iron and Oil League.

 In 1906, Oil City resumed minor league play, when the Oil City-Jamestown "Oseejays" became members of the eight–team Class D level Interstate League, playing in partnership with regional neighbor Jamestown, New York for the season.
 The Bradford Drillers, DuBois Miners, Erie Sailors, Hornell Pigmies, Kane Mountaineers, Olean Refiners and Punxsutawney Policemen teams joined Oil City in beginning league play on May 14, 1906.

 Oil City and the other Interstate League franchises operated with a team salary cap of $750 per month for the total roster.
 The league rules required the host team to guarantee the visiting team $50.00 per game, with a rain guarantee of $25.00.
 On Saturdays and holidays, the home team's gate receipts were to be divided equally by both teams.

 In their first season of Interstate League play, the Oil City-Jamestown Oseejays finished last in the Interstate League final standings.
 Finishing with a record of 44–69, the eighth place Oseejays were managed by Alfred Lawson.
 In the final standings, Oil City-Johnstown finished 24.5 games behind the first place Erie Fisherman.

 In 1907, Oil City continued minor league play, as the Oil City "Cubs."
 The Bradford Drillers, Franklin Millionaires, DuBois Miners, Erie Fishermen, Kane Mountaineers, Olean Oleaners and Punxsutawney Policemen teams joined the Cubs in continuing Interstate League play, with the schedule beginning on May 15, 1907 and many changes to occur during the upcoming season.